HeheJuice/Galaxy_A037_Vendor_Development/README.md

 </h1>

 ### 🗺️ Galaxy A03s Vendor Development
-- Custom Vendor Build for Samsung Galaxy A03s
+- Custom Vendor With Basic Modification for Samsung Galaxy A03s
 - Support Models
   - A037F
   - A037M